 We come to the last stage, which many people forget about.
 And because of this, all marketing work falls apart – separately research, and separately communication with the client.
 But after the analysis has been carried out and the changes introduced into the work, it remains to take the last, important step – to inform clients about your successes!

-Moreover, the “suggestions” of clients brought to life can become an additional incentive to contact your service.
+Moreover, the implemented “offers” of customers can become an additional incentive to contact your service.
 And you can present it with the following wording “At the request of our clients, we have launched a new service, come and use …”.
 Why not take advantage of this incentive to increase service utilization during the off-season?

 And of course, such informational reasons are an excellent invoice for news on the company’s website, for its pages on social networks.
 After all, it is usually there that there is a lack of regular updates and fresh news.

 NPS is a very good tool, but you have to know how to use it.
 When taking full advantage of the opportunities, it is important to always remember that no index will make you customer-centric or provide you with loyal customers.
-Only you can do this, making their wishes come true and exceeding expectations.
+Only you can do this, fulfilling their desires and exceeding expectations.